dkadiry/dkadiry/README.md

 ### Welcome to my Github! :smiley:

 ### About Me
+I've always been fascinated by what makes machines work—from the engineering behind cars and robots to the vast mysteries of space exploration.
+My passion lies in teaching machines how to "see" through Computer Vision and AI.

-I have always been fascinated about what made the machines around us work, now everyday I work on teaching machines to see.
-I just concluded my Master of Engineering Science studies at Western University, London, Ontario, Canada where I conducted research in Robotics/Control with a collaborative specialization in planetary science and exploration.
-My area of research focuses on the application of artificial intelligence and robotics to space exploration technologies specifically rover systems.
-I also have a Bachelors degree in Computer Engineering from Western University.
-My studies and interests have given me a solid foundation in Computer Vision, Robotic Perception Systems, Machine/Deep Learning, Software Development, and Computer Systems Design.
+I recently completed my Master of Engineering Science at Western University (London, Ontario, Canada), where I conducted research in Robotics/Control with a specialization in Planetary Science and Exploration.
+My research focused on applying AI and robotics to space exploration technologies, particularly rover systems.
+Before that, I earned a Bachelor's degree in Computer Engineering, also from Western.

-Currently I am working as a research assistant in Computer Vision and Robotics at Western University.
+Currently, I’m working as a Research Assistant in Computer Vision and Robotics at Western University.
+My expertise spans Computer Vision, Robotic Perception Systems, Machine/Deep Learning, Software Development, and Computer Systems Design.

+Always excited to explore new frontiers in AI, robotics, and space technology!

 ### Projects
 Here are some of the projects I've worked on: